btcpayserver/btcpayserver-doc/docs/Deployment/ManualDeploymentExtended.md

 }
 ```

-An alternative approach is to search the Bitcoin Dameon log file:
+An alternative approach is to search the Bitcoin daemon log file:

 ```bash
 ~$ cat /var/lib/bitcoind/debug.log | grep onion